-Two high-altitude lakes and three countries (Greece, Albania and Fyrom) that peacefully share their waters.
-Here in Northern Greece, there is an undefined borderline where no creature needs a passport, whether human, fish or fowl.
-The whole area around the lakes is called Prespa by residents of Greece, Albania and Fyrom.
-It’s a veritable ark of wildlife and culture.
+Here in northern Greece, there is an undefined border where no creature needs a passport, whether human, fish or fowl.
+The whole area around the two high-altitude lakes called Prespes and shared by residents of Greece, Albania and North Macedonia is a veritable ark of wildlife and culture.

 What to do in Prespes